iluvjava/Maths/AMATH 501/Vector Calculus/Stoke's Theorem.md

 #### Preconditions

 * The surface is Orientable, mewing that there are 2 side, and no Mobius Strip.
-* Smooth surface abd smooth boundary.
+* Smooth surface and smooth boundary.
+(Piece-wise smooth is OK too)
 * Vector Field are continuous differentiable For the vector field, the derivative must be defined on every point, in addition, the derivatives must also be continuous functions too.